 Q: “Is this a Motorcycle Club?”

-A: We are considered a Motorcycle Association, not a Motorcycle Club (MC).
+A: Hometown Heroes U.S. is considered a Motorcycle Association, not a Motorcycle Club (MC).
 There are several differences between the two types of organizations, but a primary difference is that many MCs require that their members make the club the most important part of the members’ lives ... sometimes even above their own families and careers.
 A motorcycle association, such as ours, is not intended to take precedence over these important obligations.
 In fact, it should compliment them.
 One of our mottos is that participation should be viewed as “a” priority, but it should never become “the“ priority.
 Your family and career should always come first.

 Q. “Is this a charitable organization?”